AtomLinter/linter-gcc/README.md

   "gccSuppressWarnings": true
 }
 ```
 Note that the include paths need to be separated by commas.
 If this file is present, it will replace the settings you specified in the settings window.
-Relative paths (starting with ```.``` or ```..```) are expanded with respect to project root.
+Relative paths (starting with ```.``` or ```..```) are expanded with respect to the root folder.
 Both ```execPath``` and ```gccIncludePaths``` are expanded.

-Currently, this only works for the first project folder you have.
-The JSON file gets reloaded every time you add/remove a project folder.
+If you have atleast one project open, the root folder will the root folder of the first (top) project.
+Otherwise, the path to the current file is taken as the root.

 ### Plugin installation
 Press ctrl and ',' or cmd and ',' , click on 'Packages', search 'linter gcc', or: